Acacia cultriformis

-Acacia cultriformis, known as the knife-leaf wattle, dogtooth wattle, half-moon wattle or golden-glow wattle, is a perennial tree or shrub of the genus Acacia native to Australia.
+Acacia cultriformis, known as knife-leaf wattle, dogtooth wattle, half-moon wattle or golden-glow wattle, is a species of flowering plant in the family Fabaceae and is endemic to eastern Australia.
 It is widely cultivated, and has been found to have naturalised in Asia, Africa, North America, New Zealand and South America.
 A. cultriformis grows to a height of about 4 m (13 ft) and has triangle-shaped phyllodes.
 The yellow flowers appear from August to November in its natural range.
 Its attractive foliage and bright flowers make it a popular garden plant.